-The small connector pad in the lower left corner is for cassette #2.
+The small connector pad in the corner is for cassette #2.
 You can play the recorder into it.
-It works, but, as yet, there isn't any recorder available to use with it.
+It works, but as yet there isn't any recorder available to use with it.
 If PET doesn't make one available soon, I'm sure someone else will, and I hope they provide a counter.
-The center connector brings out the aforementioned video feeds and half of the powerful 6522 PIA programmable I/O. It's called a User port and, if documented adequately, could become PET's most valuable asset.

-The lower right connector is the IEEE-488 bus.
-If and/or when the S-100 bus system yields to another format, it's likely to be the 488.
-This system is supposed to allow your PET to talk with up to 18 peripherals through a high-speed, 8-bit parallel bus.
-Properly implemented, it can be almost as fast as a motherboard or backplane.
+The center connector brings out the aforementioned video feeds and half of the powerful 6522 PIA programmable I/O. It's called a "User" port and if they document it adequately it could become PET's most valuable asset The upper-left connector is the IEEE-488 buss.
+If and/or when the S100 buss system yields to another format, it's likely to be the 488.
+This system is supposed to allow your PET to "talk" with up to 18 peripherals through a high speed, 8 bit parallel buss.
+Properly implemented it can be almost as fast as a mother board or backplane.